omz13/kirby3-xmlsitemap/README.md

 A `makefile` is provided because:

 - `make sanity` to check the validity of the composer file and run the sanity script (and its less keys than typing `composer sanity`, and also because I keep mistyping it as `compsoer sanity`).
-- `make release` to relase an updated version using [liip/rmt](https://packagist.org/packages/liip/rmt).
+- `make release` to release an updated version using [liip/rmt](https://packagist.org/packages/liip/rmt).

 ## Disclaimer